MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementVirtualEndpointSupportedRegion.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphCloudPcSupportedRegion>`: cloudPcSupportedRegion
+BODYPARAMETER <IMicrosoftGraphCloudPcSupportedRegion>: cloudPcSupportedRegion
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[DisplayName <String>]`: The name for the supported region.
 Read-only.
+  - `[RegionStatus <String>]`: cloudPcSupportedRegionStatus

-INPUTOBJECT `<IDeviceManagementAdministrationIdentity>`: Identity Parameter
+INPUTOBJECT <IDeviceManagementAdministrationIdentity>: Identity Parameter
   - `[AuditEventId <String>]`: key: id of auditEvent
   - `[CartToClassAssociationId <String>]`: key: id of cartToClassAssociation
   - `[CloudPcAuditEventId <String>]`: key: id of cloudPcAuditEvent
   - `[CloudPcDeviceImageId <String>]`: key: id of cloudPcDeviceImage
+  - `[CloudPcExternalPartnerSettingId <String>]`: key: id of cloudPcExternalPartnerSetting
   - `[CloudPcGalleryImageId <String>]`: key: id of cloudPcGalleryImage
   - `[CloudPcId <String>]`: key: id of cloudPC
   - `[CloudPcOnPremisesConnectionId <String>]`: key: id of cloudPcOnPremisesConnection